Karoliina Paatos: Kole & Bargain during a walk (they lost him later on a roadside after a car accident), Dixie Valley, 2015.

 Heroes & Cowboy Girls

-Karoliina Paatos is a photographic artist and photojournalist based in Finland and the United States.
+Paatos is a visual artist and photojournalist working in both Finland and the United States.
 She lives in Rovaniemi, Finland.
-Paatos graduated as a photographer from the Lahti Institute of Design in 2006 and received her Master's degree in Photography from Aalto University in 2017, where she also completed a minor in documentary film.
-In 2018, Paatos graduated with a Master of Fine Arts (MFA) from the University of Arizona.
-Paatos is currently working on a PhD thesis at the University of Lapland on On Longing: Representations of Longing in Art Photography.
+Paatos graduated as a photographer from the Lahti Institute of Design in 2006 and earned a Master of Arts in Photography from Aalto University in 2017.
+In 2018, she completed a Master of Fine Arts at the University of Arizona.
+She is currently preparing a doctoral dissertation at the University of Lapland on the topic On Longing: Representations of Longing in Art Photography.

 The Finnish Museum of Photography